GP Retainer Scheme

 Please submit your application to the GP Retention Scheme Coordinator via the above generic email address.

-The scheme leads speak to all prospective GP Retainees, help to organise the twice yearly development days, and are available to provide advice and support for Retainer GPs and their practices, including a yearly review for each Retainer GP.
+The Scheme Lead contacts all prospective GP Retainees, helps to organise peer support sessions, and is available to provide advice and support for Retainer GPs and their practices, including a yearly review for each Retainer GP.